bt86548/bt86548/README.md

 ## Desired to be a Data Engineer!
 - 📣 I’m currently learning everything 🤣
-- 🎯 Be passion for learning in this chaos world
+- 💡 Be passion for learning in this chaos world
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🎯 Better to do something imperfectly than to do nothing flawlessly.

 <!--END_SECTION:waka-->